-The income tax treaty between Cambodia and Thailand entered into force on 26 December 2017.
-The treaty, signed on 7 September 2017, is the first of its kind between the two countries.
+The income tax treaty between Cambodia and South Korea was signed on 25 November 2019.
+The treaty is the first of its kind between the two countries.

-The treaty covers Cambodian tax on profit, including withholding tax, additional profit tax on dividend distributions and capital gains tax, and tax on salary.
-It covers Thai income tax and petroleum income tax.
+The treaty covers Cambodian tax on profit including withholding tax, additional profit tax on dividend distribution and capital gains tax, and tax on salary.
+It covers Korean income tax, corporation tax, the special tax for rural development, and local income tax.

-The treaty also includes the provision that a permanent establishment will be deemed constituted when an enterprise carries on activities (including the operation of substantial equipment) in the other Contracting State for the exploration or for exploitation of natural resources for a period or periods aggregating more than 90 days within any 12-month period.
+The treaty includes the provision that a permanent establishment will be deemed constituted when an enterprise carries on activities (including the operation of substantial equipment) in the other Contracting State for the exploration or exploitation of natural resources for more than six months.

 The following capital gains derived by a resident of one Contracting State may be taxed by the other State:

 Gains from the alienation of other property by a resident of a Contracting State may only be taxed by that State.

 Both countries apply the credit method for the elimination of double taxation.
 In respect of dividends received by a Korean resident company that owns at least 25% of the voting shares or capital stock of the Cambodian resident paying company, Korea will also provide a credit for the Cambodian tax payable on the profits out of which the dividends are paid.

 Provisions are also included for a tax sparing credit by Korea in respect of Cambodian tax that would have been payable but has been exempted or reduced in accordance with the laws of Cambodia and connected regulations or any other special incentive measures designed to promote economic development in Cambodia.
 This will apply for a period of ten years starting from the entry into force of the treaty, although this may be extended by mutual agreement.